kununu/collections/docs/filterable-collection-trait.md

 The `exitConditionValue` is the value to use if you want to exit the calculation when performing several calculations (like a short circuit evaluation).

-By default the library provides two implementations of this interface: `FilterOperatorAnd` and `FilterOperatorOr`.
+By default, the library provides two implementations of this interface: `FilterOperatorAnd` and `FilterOperatorOr`.

 A quick example:
 ```php